jonmayo7/aire-mini/docs/breach_net.md

 - **Critical:** `builds` array causes Vercel to ignore Framework Preset **entirely** (frontend AND functions), not just for functions
 - **Vercel auto-detection limitation:** Only bundles files within `api/` directory
 - **`includeFiles` does NOT work with Vite preset + auto-detection** - files outside `api/` are not bundled
-- **Solution:** Move utilities to `api/lib/` so they're automatically bundled, use `excludeFiles` to prevent auto-detection
+- **Solution:** Move utilities to `api/lib/` so they're automatically bundled (they won't be callable as endpoints since they don't export default functions)
-- **For Vite projects with shared utilities:** Utilities MUST be in `api/` directory to be bundled, use `excludeFiles` to prevent them from becoming functions
+- **For Vite projects with shared utilities:** Utilities MUST be in `api/` directory to be bundled.
+They may appear in Functions tab but won't be actual endpoints (cosmetic issue only)
 - **The warning "Due to `builds` existing..." means Vite preset is being ignored** - this is a problem, not just informational
 - **Future-proof:** `functions` config aligns with Vercel's shift away from `builds` array (deprecating in v38+)